top of page

 Through their unique perspectives and artistic voices, these creators pay homage to the spirit of rebellion and the celebration of individuality that has defined the Moniker ethos.

-The exhibition is curated by Moniker Art director, Tina Ziegler in collaboration with Bill Daniel.
-The exhibition is supported by Moniker Foundation, STRAAT Museum, with a special collaboration with Massillon Museum.
+The exhibition was curated by Moniker Art director, Tina Ziegler in collaboration with Bill Daniel.
+The exhibition was supported by Moniker Foundation, STRAAT Museum, with a special collaboration with Massillon Museum.

 COR in SF 2.2mglojii.png